MonoGame/MonoGame/Documentation/UWP.md

 # Game class constructor
 Due to some UWP implementation details, Monogame has to construct your `Game` derived class by itself, using a static initializer `MonoGame.Framework.XamlGame<T>.Create(...)`.

-In this situation, we have to main possibilities to create a `Game` derived class:
+In this situation, we have two main possibilities to create a `Game` derived class:

-1. Let `XamlGame` to initialize your `Game` derived class using the default (parameterless!) constructor
+1. Let `XamlGame` to initialize your `Game` derived class using the default constructor
-2. Let `XamlGame` to initialize your `Game` derived class using a custom (rich!) constructor.
+2. Let `XamlGame` to initialize your `Game` derived class using a custom constructor.

-##### 1. XamlGame uses the default parameterless constructor
+##### 1. XamlGame uses the default constructor

 With this logic, it isn't possible to inject in a "clear" way some dependencies, since the default constructor is called: `var game = new T();`